zenomt/jsonld-terse/api.md

   * _R_ **SHALL** have an `api:pageOf` to the resource of which it is a page
-  * If _R_ is not the last page of the resource, it **SHALL** have an `api:nextPage` link to the next page. _R_ **MAY** have an `api:prevPage` link to the previous page, if appropriate, practical, and known.
+  * If _R_ is not the last page of the resource, it **SHALL** have an `api:nextPage` link to the next page. _R_ **MAY** have an `api:prevPage` link to the previous page if appropriate, practical, and known.

 The graph of a paged resource is the merge of the default graphs of its pages.
 The merged graph **SHALL** be considered authoritative for triples with